Help us bring Fr. Rene's story to the world

 As you can see, we have big dreams and meager means.
 But we believe in the power of people, and we believe in ourselves.
 When we crunched the numbers, we took into account all the things that we can do in-house to lower the overall costs.

 Aside from producing and editing the film, we do most of our own web design, social media, graphic design, copywriting, and more, which amounts to thousands of dollars of savings.

-With those figures deducted, we calculated that we still need to raise a minimum of $67,500 in order to finish the film and release it with the level of quality it needs to reach a large audience.
+With those figures deducted, we calculated that we still need to raise a minimum of $66,500 in order to give the film an international release on a level that brings Fr.
+Rene's message to the masses.

 Please pledge your support for Where There Is Darkness and claim one of our valuable gifts by donating.